Background pattern

 You should not be given Replagal

-• if you are allergic to agalsidase alfa or to any of the other ingredients of this medicine (listed in section 6).
+• if you are allergic to agalsidase alfa or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-• high fever, chills, sweating, rapid heart rate
+• high fever, chills, sweating, rapid heartbeat

 • vomiting